oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 * All you can do is delete both operator releases and reinstall the original operator.
 See https://github.com/helm/helm/issues/2349

-#### Installing an operator and telling it to manage a domain namespace that another operator is already managing
+#### Installing an operator and having it manage a domain namespace that another operator is already managing

 A new `FAILED` Helm release is created.
 ```